ziniuguo/Notebook/README.md

-# my cat is using my laptop doing sh*t
+# My cat is using my laptop and the whole repo is written by him.

+Only supported on Android

 Unfinished useless project

 To be done: